yourbasic/int/README.md

 ### Bit count

-If the CPU doesn't have a native bit count operation, it can still be implemented quite efficiently using the more common bitwise operators.
+If the CPU doesn't have a native bit count operation, `popcnt` can still be implemented quite efficiently using the more common bitwise operators.
 Here is a fun code sample from the [bit][bit] package: